 The CG&N Committee assists the Board with respect to corporate governance and director nomination matters.
-The CG&N Committee is currently comprised of Patrick Anderson (Chair), Bernardo Calderon, Murray John and Keith McKay.
-All members of the CG&N Committee are independent with the exception of Murray John.
+The CG&N Committee is currently comprised of Amy Satov (Chair), Patrick Anderson, and Keith McKay.
+All members of the CG&N Committee are independent.